DeepAI-Research/.github/profile/README.md

 - Simverse & SimData3D dataset paper + release date late 07/2024

-### Distributaur
+### Distributask
-Distributaur is a simple way to run distributed jobs, leveraging low-cost hardware from Vast.ai's marketplace.
+Distributask is a simple way to run distributed jobs, leveraging low-cost hardware from Vast.ai's marketplace.
 Get your synthetic data, rendering or data processing jobs done cheap and at scale.
 Deliver final results to Huggingface with one line of code.

 <br>